SixArm/topics/topics/project-management-guide-introduction/index.md

 For example, my peers in San Francisco Bay Area startups will likely know the quotation "Move fast and break things", the aphorism "Brook's Law", and the idiom "Get on the front foot".
 But these aren't familiar to many people from many other places.
 The topic pages cover these, to improve shared understanding.

-## Are there more primers?
+## Are there more guides?

-Yes there are three more primers that may be of interest to you.
+Yes there are three more guides that may be of interest to you.

-Startup Business Primer:
+Startup Business Guide:

 * Learn about startup concepts that help with entrepreneurship.
 Some examples are pitch decks, market/customer/product discovery, product-market fit (PMF), minimum viable product (MVP), technology industries and sectors, company roles and responsbilties, sales and marketing, venture capital (VC) and investors, legal entities and useful contracts.

-* Get it via [Gumroad](https://gumroad.com/l/startup-business-primer) or [GitHub](https://github.com/sixarm/startup-business-primer)
+* Get it via [Gumroad](https://gumroad.com/l/startup-business-guide) or [GitHub](https://github.com/sixarm/startup-business-guide)

-UI/UX Design Primer:
+UI/UX Design Guide:

 * Learn about user interface (UI) design and user experience (UX) development.
 Some examples are User-Centered Design (UCD), Information Architecture (IA), design management, task analysis, ideation, mockups, use cases, user stories, modeling diagrams, affordances, accessibility, internationalization and localization, UI/UX testing, and AI for UI/UX.

-* Get it via [Gumroad](https://gumroad.com/l/ui-ux-design-primer) or [GitHub](https://github.com/sixarm/ui-ux-design-primer)
+* Get it via [Gumroad](https://gumroad.com/l/ui-ux-design-guide) or [GitHub](https://github.com/sixarm/ui-ux-design-guide)

-Business Lingo Primer:
+Business Lingo Guide:

 * Learn about popular terminology that shows up in United-States-oriented workplaces and projects.
 Some examples are aphorisms like "Conway's Law" and "The Pereto Principle", idioms like "Get on the front foot" and "Unknown unknowns", and quotations like "Execution eats strategy for lunch" and "Make mistakes faster".
-This primer can be especially helpful for cross-cultural communication.
+This guide can be especially helpful for cross-cultural communication.

-* Get it via [Gumroad](https://gumroad.com/l/business-lingo-primer) or [GitHub](https://github.com/sixarm/business-lingo-primer)
+* Get it via [Gumroad](https://gumroad.com/l/business-lingo-guide) or [GitHub](https://github.com/sixarm/business-lingo-guide)